isomerpages/ura-lkywcp/resources/case-studies/_posts/2021-02-02-tokyo-rail-network.md

 - The centre of Tokyo within the JR Yamanote loop line is well covered by rail networks, with 64% of the area less than 5 minutes from the nearest station on foot, and almost 100% within 10 minutes from the nearest station on foot.
 - Tokyo’s measures to ease congestion, such as construction of new lines, adding tracks to existing lines, making trains longer, and enhancing through-services between railway operators, has seen its congestion rate decreased from 221% in 1975 to 164% in 2015.
 - Railway stations are equipped with barrier-free features, with 90% equipped with elevators, 100% with guiding blocks for visually handicapped, and 95% with wheelchair-accessible washrooms.
-- Underground shopping streets around stations have been developed since 1950s, providing a comfortable shopping experience for passengers and contributing revenue for railway companies.
+- Underground shopping streets around stations have been developed since the 1950s, providing a comfortable shopping experience for passengers and contributing revenue for railway companies.

 ---